 Today’s buyers are very educated about the comparable sales in the area, which heavily influence the fair market value of your home.
 And they also know that they’re in the driver’s seat.
 To make your home competitive, have your broker or agent get you the sales prices of the three most similar homes that have sold in your area in the last month or so, then try to go 10-15 percent below that when you set your home’s list price.
 The homes that look like a great deal are the ones that get the most visits from buyers and, on occasion even receive multiple offers.
 (Bidding wars do still exist!)

 Work with your broker or agent to get educated about the price, type of sale, and condition of the other homes your home is up against.
 Attend some open houses in your area and do a real estate reality check: know that buyers that see your home will see those homes, too—make sure the real-time comparison will come out in your home’s favor by ensuring the condition of your home is up to par.

 Do this—pretend you’re moving out.
 Take all the things that make your home “your” personal sanctuary (e.g., family photos, religious decor and kitschy memorabilia), pack them up and put them in storage.
 Buyers want to visualize your house being their house—and it’s difficult for them to do that with all your personal items marking the territory as yours.
 If you’re buying, find out what you need to know before doing a final property walk-through.

 Keep the faux-moving in motion.
 Pack up all your trinkets, anything that is sitting on top of a countertop, table, or other flat surfaces.
 Anything that you haven’t used in at least a year?
 That goes, too.
 Give away what you can, throw away as much as possible of what remains, and then pack the rest to get it ready to move.
-Check out these other 12 decorating tips that will make home selling go faster.

 Add some stats to your listing